hitk6/Ansible-task-3-configure-Haproxy-Lb-on-ec2/README.md

 check the path of configuration file is /etc/ansible/ansible.cfg

-there all roles and inventory directory is also present.
+all roles and inventory directory are present in /etc/ansible/